Research Program on Practical Application of Health Technology for Developing and Emerging Countries

 Project size

-10 to 30 million yen per year including indirect expenses of 30%.
+11.5 to 23 million yen per year (excluding indirect expenses)

 Research period